klikkit-ops/santagram/SETUP.md

 ALTER TABLE orders
   ADD COLUMN IF NOT EXISTS customer_email TEXT,
-  ADD COLUMN IF NOT EXISTS replicate_prediction_id TEXT, ADD COLUMN IF NOT EXISTS audio_url TEXT;
+  ADD COLUMN IF NOT EXISTS replicate_prediction_id TEXT, ADD COLUMN IF NOT EXISTS audio_url TEXT,
+  ADD COLUMN IF NOT EXISTS video_chunks JSONB,
+  ADD COLUMN IF NOT EXISTS stitching_status TEXT;
 ```

 ## Stripe Webhook